History of Andrew McCutchen in Timeline

 In June 2014, Andrew McCutchen won the NL Player of the Month Award.

-Although athletes cannot appear twice on the cover, in 2014, Andrew McCutchen appeared on the back cover of the "MLB 14: The Show" edition of the video game.
+Although athletes cannot appear twice on the cover, in 2014 Andrew McCutchen appeared on the back cover of the baseball video game "MLB 14: The Show".

-On March 25, 2015, Andrew McCutchen cut his signature dreadlocks.
-The hair was then sold through an auction on MLB's website, with all proceeds donated to Pirates Charities.
-McCutchen had teased his fans on social media with a big "secret" before revealing his new haircut.
+On March 25, 2015, Andrew McCutchen cut his signature dreadlocks, which were then sold through an MLB auction to benefit Pirates Charities.
+He teased the haircut reveal on social media before the change.

 April 29, 2015: 1,000th Career Hit